eth-cscs/cug25-uenv/slides/cpe/slides.md

 ---

-# Step 4: Deploy to system
+# Deploy to system

-Download and store the images in a centrally managed location
+Download and store the images on a shared filesystem and configured for all users on the system.

+**EXAMPLE** to start an interactive session
 ```
-srun --environment=cray-cpe/25.3 --pty bash
+srun --environment=cpe-cray/25.3 --pty bash
 ```

+* the scratch filesystem is mounted automatically inside the container;
+* users can further customise what to mount and configure.

+What about **rollback**?
+* upgrades and bug fixes are deployed as a new *tag*
+* existing deployments are still available: users choose which version to use at runtime

+---

+# Wrapping up

+Shout out to **Andreas Fink** and **Theofilos Manitaras** at CSCS.

+**Talking point**: What is HPE's road map for the repository?
+* currently packages are missing.
+* it is currently marked as "experimental" and "not for production"

+CSCS also uses the RPM repo for uenv deployment
+* it is our position that this is a good step towards modern CPE deployment